Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 Masad Stealer, a new strain of malware, has the ability to replace wallet addresses as users type them into an infected web browser.
 In addition to wallet addresses, the malicious code can also steal credit card numbers and user information such as passwords and files, and can even take a screenshot of the victim’s desktop.

 From there, the sensitive stolen data is stored in the malware command and control—a Telegram account.
 It is important to note that the malware can change Monero, Litecoin, Zcash, Dash and Ethereum addresses automatically.
-It can also intercept legitimate crypto transactions once the address swap is complete.
+It can also intercept legitimate crypto transactions once the address A “swap” style smart contract is one that can facilitate...
+More is complete.

 Bad actors can purchase Masad Stealer for $40 on the dark web and custom-configure it.
 This malware is believed to be an active and ongoing threat.